Economic Effects of Student Loan Debt

 • During that same period, the average student loan debt increased by 3.4%.

-• At 8.00%, USD inflation in 2022, it was about double the 4-year average inflation rate of 3.93%.
+• At 8.00%, USD inflation in 2022 was about double the 4-year average inflation rate of 3.93%.

 Postsecondary Education Value

-The ultimate cost of education determines its effect on the economy.
+The ultimate cost of an education determines its effect on the economy.
 Some argue that the benefits of a college education outweigh the burdens of student loan debt.

 • 6.7% of the world’s population has a bachelor’s degree or higher.